Far-right politics in Serbia: SNP 1389

 SNP 1389 was formed in 2004.
-The organisation was initially called "1389", but it later changed its name to "1389 Movement" and then into SNP 1389.
+The organisation was initially called "1389", but it later changed its name to "1389 Movement" and then to SNP 1389.
 Radojko Ljubičić served as the first leader, although he was dismissed by Miša Vacić in 2008, after which Vacić proclaimed himself as the leader of the organisation.
-During his leadership, Vacić had participated in far-right protests across Europe and orchestrated anti-LGBT protests in Serbia.
+During his leadership, Vacić participated in far-right protests across Europe and orchestrated anti-LGBT protests in Serbia.
 Due to his discriminatory actions against the LGBT population, Vacić was detained several times.
 The main belligerents of the movement are far-right hooligan groups that have been linked with organised crime.
-In 2008, a group of its members had attacked the participants of the Queer festival; Vacić and others were arrested due to the attack.
+In 2008, a group of its members attacked the participants of the Queer festival; Vacić and others were arrested due to the attack.
 SNP 1389 had also organised protests in support of Ratko Mladić.
 For a brief period between 2010 and 2011, SNP 1389 was merged with SNP Naši.
 SNP 1389 participated in the 2014 Belgrade City Assembly election, in which it won 0.08% of the popular vote.

 The organisation has been classified as far-right, staunchly nationalist and ultraconservative.
-SNP 1389 has been also described as neo-Nazi.
-It denies the notion that Srebrenica massacre was a genocide and promotes irredentism; they have also claimed North Macedonia and parts of Northern Albania as part of Greater Serbia.
+SNP 1389 has also been described as neo-Nazi.
+It denies the notion that the Srebrenica massacre was a genocide and promotes irredentism; they have also claimed North Macedonia and parts of Northern Albania as part of Greater Serbia.
 They had listed drug addicts, homosexuals, and the Catholic Church as its enemies.
-SNP 1389 also advocates for nationalisation of foreign-acquired Serbian companies.
+SNP 1389 also advocates for the nationalisation of foreign-acquired Serbian companies.

 SNP Naši

 The organisation was founded in 2006 by former members of Obraz.
-A far-right organisation led by Ivan M. Ivanović, it has used similar rhetoric to SNP 1389.
-Ivanović appeared on court multiple times, proceedings against him were held due to provoking racial discrimination.
+A far-right organisation led by Ivan M. Ivanović, SNP Naši has used similar rhetoric to SNP 1389.
+Ivanović appeared in court multiple times, proceedings against him were held due to provoking racial discrimination.
 Charges against him were dropped in 2018.
-SNP Naši had later changed its name to Conservative Movement Naši.
+SNP Naši later changed its name to Conservative Movement Naši.
 Observers had described it as a clerical-fascist organisation, it supports the creation of Greater Serbia and has opposed LGBT rights.
 As a staunch pro-Russian organisation, SNP Naši had called for Eurasian integration; it had also organised antisemitic acts.
 SNP Naši is staunchly critical of Josip Broz Tito.
 The organisation had also called to ban George Soros-funded NGOs in Serbia.

 Serbian Action

 Serbian Action was formed in 2010.
 The organisation had tried to stop the "Propaganda Poster in Nedić's Serbia" forum from being held in 2015, although it had failed.
-Serbian Action had also attended multiple far-right protests; in 2018, it had organised a meeting in support of rehabilitation of Milan Nedić.
+Serbian Action had also attended multiple far-right protests; in 2018, it organised a meeting in support of rehabilitation of Milan Nedić.
 The organisation has been described as clerical-fascist, and also as neo-fascist with clerical elements.
-It is staunchly socially conservative, and it opposes LGBT rights; it had accused the LGBT community of spreading "gay propaganda".
+It is staunchly socially conservative, and it opposes LGBT rights; it has accused the LGBT community of spreading "gay propaganda".
 Serbian Action had previously published several anti-ziganist articles.
 One of its members was arrested in 2014 after calling to lynch Romanis.
 It had also stated its support for monarchism and opposition to capitalism.